DIGITAL TYPOGRAPHY & GRAPHICS

 updated November 9, 2016; posted September 31, 2016

 SPECIAL SPACES IN UNICODE AND INDESIGN

 “UNITS”: A FUNDAMENTAL MEASURE

-The term “unit,” as a measure of space or width, is important for fine work in digital typ.
+The term “unit,” as a measure of space or width, is important for fine work in digital type.
 A unit is always a fraction of an em.
 (An em is a basic typographic proportional measurement: a square with height and width equal to the point size.
 Thus, for 18-point type, and em is 18 points wide.)

 OF SPACE AND WIDTH